Lead Paint Safety in NYC Housing

 History

-As of 2004, New York state passed a law that required all landlords to identify and remediate lead-based hazards in apartments where there are young children.
-According to the NYC housing and preservation department, โ€œlead-based paint hazards are presumed to exist in dwelling units and common areas if the building was built before January 1, 1960; the building has tenant-occupied rental apartments; and a child under the age of six resides in the dwelling unit.โ€ Property owners must test for lead-based paint regularly and โ€œfollow instructions under the law for doing any type of work that may disturb a lead-based paint covered surface.โ€ Landlords are also required to give an annual notice in which tenants are able to notify the landlord if a child under the age of six resides in the apartment.
+New York passed a law requiring landlords to identify and remediate lead-based hazards in apartments where there are young children in 2004.
+According to the NYC housing and preservation department, “lead-based paint hazards are presumed to exist in dwelling units and common areas if the building was built before January 1, 1960; the building has tenant-occupied rental apartments; and a child under the age of six resides in the dwelling unit.”
+Property owners must test for lead-based paint regularly.
+They must follow local laws if working on areas with existing paint.
+Landlords must provide an annual form where tenants can denote if a child under the age of six resides in the apartment.

-Picking up the pieces
+Picking Up the Pieces

 Lead-based paint, once used for stark white pigments in oil paintings, now carries a dark history.
-Millions of children have been affected by lead poisoning, and only within the past few decades have lawmakers taken action to protect children and adults from the harm of lead exposure.
-For tenants in rental apartments, it is imperative to be informed about your rights and the landlordโ€™s responsibility regarding lead-based paint, and where possible, it is best to take extra precautions by washing windowsills and floors frequently.
-New York City is home to many buildings constructed in the early 20th century that have old-school charm and character, but with these older buildings come health hazards for tenants.
-Though lead-based paint is now on its way to becoming obsolete, residents still face the rippling waves and consequences of lead exposure from decades past.ย Thankfully, there are many other rental apartments that are safe from the hazards of lead paint.
+Millions of children have been affected by lead poisoning.
+Only within the past few decades have lawmakers taken action to protect children and adults from exposure.
+For tenants in rental apartments, it is imperative to know your rights and the landlord’s responsibility regarding lead-based paint.
+Where possible, it is best to take extra precautions by washing windowsills and floors frequently.
+New York City is home to many buildings constructed in the early 20th century that have old-school charm and character.
+However, with these older buildings come health hazards for tenants.
+Though lead-based paint is almost obsolete, residents still face the consequences from decades past.
+Thankfully, there are many other rental apartments that are safe from the hazards of lead paint.
 You can start your search for those homes here.

 Faye Chou